 Light should be measured on both the horizontal and vertical planes.
-The horizontal measurement is known as the horizontal illuminance and is the amount of light that lands on a horizontal surface, such as a tabletop.
-The vertical measurement is know as the vertical illuminance and is the amount of light that lands on a vertical surface, such as a wall.
+The horizontal plane is critical for calculating horizontal illuminance, which is the amount of light that lands on a horizontal surface, such as a tabletop.
+This measurement is significant as it helps in determining the observation angle and the vertical angle of light reflected, which is essential for better illumination analysis.
+The vertical measurement is known as the vertical illuminance and is the amount of light that lands on a vertical surface, such as a wall.
 It is important to consider both vertical and horizontal illuminances in your lighting design.

 How Is Illuminance Measured?